-Job Description & Duties Control and suppress fires in forests or vacant public land.
+Occupation Description Control and suppress fires in forests or vacant public land.

 Daily Life Of a Forest Firefighter

-Forest Firefighters state the following job skills are important in their day-to-day work.
+When polled, Forest Firefighters say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.